 The museum was established in 1967 in the buildings of the former Royal Prussian saline to Halle (Saale).
 In these rooms, salt is still traditionally extracted.
-On regular events, the visitors can look over the Hallors’ shoulders during salt production.
+At regular events, the visitors look over the Hallors’ shoulders during salt production.
 [German]

 Seeburg Castle (Schloss Seeburg) is located on the shores of a lake called Süßer See (Sweet Lake).
 Contrary to its name the lake is salty.
 It was created by the natural leaching of rock salt in the subsoil.
 The name of the municipality Seegebiet Mansfelder Land refers to the fact there are several such lakes in this region.

 A steamboat from 1888 brings us along the Unstrut river from Freyburg to Naumburg.
 The cruise leads partly through a landscape conservation area.
 A few months later, I learn that these rides are no longer available.
 What a pity!